Kevengg/kevengHomeBackend/README.md

 ## Documentation

-We are using Swagger for dokumentation of endpoints, this shuld be running on `/swagger`.This includes endopnts and response moddels
+We are using Swagger for dokumentation of endpoints, this shuld be running on `/swagger`.This includes endponts and response moddels